 32. Taxes.
 You are responsible for all taxes and other charges imposed by any governmental authority in connection with your use of the Services.
 You are solely responsible for determining any and all taxes assessed or required to be collected, and/or paid by you in connection with your use of our Services.
 Intuit may be required by law to report certain transactions that meet certain Internal Revenue Service ("IRS") requirements.

-33. Merchant Service Center (“MSC”); Your Consent to Electronic Communication.
+33. Merchant Service Center ("MSC"); Your Consent to Electronic Communication.
 Upon approval of your Merchant Application, we will provide you a user ID and password and you will be able to access our customer service portal, also known as the MSC.
 We will communicate with you mainly through the MSC or via email.
 As part of the Services, or as required by law, Intuit may send communications to you that pertain to the Service.
 You agree that Intuit and others who may administer such Services (as applicable) may send communications to you via the MSC, SMS/text, and email, and/or may make communications available to you by posting them at one or more of our websites.
-If you decide that you do not want to receive future communications electronically, write to us at Intuit Payment Solutions, 21215 Burbank Blvd., Suite 100, Woodland Hills, CA 91367, Attn: Customer Care Director or by contacting customer care.
+If you decide that you do not want to receive future communications electronically, write to us at Intuit Payment Solutions, 21650 Oxnard St., Suite 2200, Woodland Hills, CA 91367, Attn: Customer Care Director or by contacting customer care.
 If you do not provide your consent to receive electronic communications, other than tax statements, Intuit reserves the right to discontinue the Services or close your account.
 You may withdraw your consent to receive tax statements electronically, including IRS Form 1099-K, at any time by contacting us as described above.
 In such case we will send your Form 1099-Ks to you by U.S. mail.
-If you have consented to receive electronic communications but also wish to receive paper copies of any communication, you may request such copies, which will be sent via U.S. mail.
+If you have consented to receive electronic communications but also wish to receive paper copies of any communication (except communications relating to chargebacks), you may request such copies, which will be sent via U.S. mail.

-34. Intuit’s Use of Your Information.
-You agree that Intuit may maintain and use your information in accordance with Intuit’s Privacy Statement posted on the Service’s website.
+34. Intuit's Use of Your Information.
+You agree that Intuit may maintain and use your information in accordance with Intuit's Privacy Statement posted on the Service’s website.
 Intuit, at its sole discretion, may report information about you and your account to credit reporting agencies, fraud monitoring services, and other third-party vendors to the extent necessary to provide the Services or to manage our risk.
 Intuit, at our sole discretion, may share your information with law enforcement, government agencies, attorneys, credit bureaus, fraud detection and monitoring services, or card or payment networks if we suspect fraud or unusual activity, for any debt collection purpose, or as otherwise specified in this Agreement.
+Intuit may provide merchants with optional recommendations or tips intended to help optimize their businesses, which may be based on transaction history and performance.
+You agree that Intuit may use your transaction history and performance data for this purpose.
 For merchants processing American Express, you agree that we may provide American Express with your information for marketing purposes.
 For merchants using PayPal, we may use your information to create an account on your behalf, solely for the purposes of enabling you to receive payments from PayPal.

 35. Inactive Accounts; Unclaimed Property.
 Failure to present any transaction for clearing and settlement, or failure to add funds or access funds in your Merchant Account, for (a) the applicable time period as mandated or allowed by state law, or (b) twenty-four (24) months, whichever is less, may result in your Merchant Account being terminated and your funds remitted to your state of residency.
 At our sole discretion, we may suspend your access to the Services in the event your Merchant Account has been inactive for six (6) months.